Young-Einstein10/NodeJS-SG/README.md

 #### Creating a pull request
 Run <code>git branch</code> It should show that you are on your current branch

-Add the required files in a folder under their respective week.
-Your folder should be named with the following format: firstName_lastName e.g adamu_chukwuma
+Create a folder named with the following format: firstName_lastName e.g adamu_chukwuma and add the required files in that folder under their respective week folder.

 The document tree should look like the one below:
 #### -week 1